 This will repeat the flipping action effect on any photo!
 You can make actions for flipping both horizontally and vertically.

-5. How to Create a Reflection
+5. How to Mirror in Photoshop

-First make sure that the original photo is a layer by double-clicking and renaming it.
+To mirror a layer in Photoshop, first make sure that the original photo is a layer by double-clicking and renaming it.
 Then, right-click on the layer and select Duplicate Layer.

 This will create a duplicate layer which is identical to the original.
 Rename the duplicate layer appropriately.